scream104/psych596/activities/power-analysis/power-analysis-instructions.md

 ## Goals for today

-- Review the definition of power (in null hypothesis significance testing)
+- Review the definition of statistical power (in null hypothesis significance testing)
 - Review the purpose of power analysis
 - Review the pieces of information that are necessary to conduct a power analysis
 - Review different approaches to determine a target effect size